ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    ```
    {:pre}

-   Next we'll put the bucket name into a "configmap".
-Technically, we could have put this into the secret as well but since this information isn't sensitive a configmap will work just fine.
+   Next you will put the bucket name into a "configmap".
+Technically, you could have put this into the secret as well but since this information isn't sensitive a configmap will work just fine.
    ```sh
    ibmcloud coligo configmap create --name cos-bucket-name \
    --from-literal=bucket.name=COS_BUCKET_NAME